huntergps/handbook-docs/Fuse/12 - Importing Assets.md

 > ### Image densities

-You can control the image densities Fuse generates when importing the sketch document by passing options to the import command.
+You can control the image densities Fuse generates when importing the Sketch document by passing options to the import command.
 For example:

 	fuse import --1x --1.5x --2x MyDesign.sketch